Voice of Greece: Profile

-ERA 5 transmits on shortwave (9420 kHz, 9935 kHz and 11645 kHz) continually for 23 hours and at mediumwave for about 10 hours.
+ERA 5 transmitted on shortwave (9420 kHz, 9935 kHz and 11645 kHz) continually for 23 hours and at mediumwave for about 10 hours.

 ERA 5 transmits 19 bulletins in Greek daily.
 The programme also includes informative programs of political, cultural and folklore interest, as well as musical programs that promote Greek songs.
 ERA 5 is mainly characterised by programs that bring it to direct contact with its listenership through telephone calls and letters.

 ERA 5 is not only intended for Greeks living abroad, but also for foreigners living in Greece and abroad.
 It accomplishes this through a daily programme in many languages on shortwave and mediumwave.

 This programme is transmitted in 12 languages: English, German, Spanish, Russian, Polish, Albanian, Romanian, Serbo-Croatian, Turkish and Arabic.